fairagro/D4.4.1_SciWIn_concept/report.md

 4. Storage instances, and
 5. Workflow Objects

+![Original ecosystem idea for SciWIn [Figure 16 from @ewert2023]](oldsystem.png){width=15cm}

 In that conceptualization, only the "Workflow Hub" was supposed to be developed an a dedicated infrastructure item by SciWIn, while the other components are existing services that communicate with the "Workflow Hub".
 The main purpose of the "Workflow Hub" was the creation of "Workflow Objects".

 The actual desing differs from this early sketch.
+Figure \ref{newecosystem} depicts the current high-level conceptualization of the SciWIn ecosystem.
 Realizing that the main challenge to be solved lies in the provisioning of tooling for the easy creation of workflows, this task is now assigned to a stand-alone program that scientists use at their workstations in their daily workflow without requiring internet-access, a central service, or authorization.
 This stand-along program is called **SciWIn-Client**.
 The second important function of SciWIn-Client is the communication with compute instances to enable scientists to submit computational workflows for remote execution and fetch the results.
 SciWIn-Client thus implements the functionality that was assigned to "Workflow Hub" in the initial sketch in the proposal.